nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-20-pickle_rick.md

 ![screenshot12](../assets/images/pickle_rick/screenshot12.png)

 Could we execute shell commands on the target machine through this panel?

 Before testing this out, I tried to visit the other pages such as 'Potions' and 'Creatures'.
-However they all required us to be in **rick's** account in order to access them:
+However it seems that we do not have the necessary permissions to access them:

 ![screenshot13](../assets/images/pickle_rick/screenshot13.png)

-Next, I wanted to check the source code of this page in case I missed anything important:
+Next, I wanted to check the source code of the page in case I missed anything important:

 ![screenshot15](../assets/images/pickle_rick/screenshot15.png)